All Blog Posts

 Autoridade Nacional de Proteção de Dados (ANPD) – Brazil’s new data protection authority

-The ANPD – Brazil’s national data protection authority – was established by a Presidential decree on August 26, 2020 and had its board of directors appointed on Monday November 9, 2020 – officially entering the national data protection authority into force.
+The ANPD, Brazil’s national data protection authority, was established by a Presidential decree on August 26, 2020.
+Its board of directors was appointed on Monday November 9, 2020, officially entering the national data protection authority into force.

 Try Cookiebot CMP for LGPD compliance.